-Let G be a real reductive Lie group, L a compact subgroup, and π an irreducible admissible representation of G. This paper proves a necessary and sufficient condition for the finiteness of the multiplicities of L-types occurring in π based on symplectic techniques.
-This leads us to a new proof of the criterion for the discrete decomposability of the restriction of unitary representations with respect to noncompact subgroups (the author, Ann.
+Abstract: Let G be a real reductive Lie group, L a compact subgroup, and π an irreducible admissible representation of G. In this article we prove a necessary and sufficient condition for the finiteness of the multiplicities of L-types occurring in π based on symplectic techniques.
+This leads us to a simple proof of the criterion for discrete decomposability of the restriction of unitary representations with respect to noncompact subgroups (the author, Ann.
 Math.
-1998).
+1998), and also provides a proof of a reverse statement which was announced in [Proc.
+ICM 2002, Thm.
+D].
 A number of examples are presented in connection with Kostant's convexity theorem and also with non-Riemannian locally symmetric spaces.
+Keywords: reductive group, unitary representation, symmetry breaking, admissible restriction, momentum map, Harish-Chandra module, convexity theorem.

-§1 Introduction and Statement of Main Results
+1. Introduction and Statement of Main Results

-This article is a continuation of [11, 12, 13], where we studied the restriction of an irreducible unitary representation π of a real reductive Lie group G with respect to a reductive subgroup G'.
+This article is a continuation of [13, 14, 15], where we studied the restriction of an irreducible unitary representation π of a real reductive Lie group Gwith respect to a reductive subgroup G'.
 There, we highlight branching laws without continuous spectrum.
-A key to this property is K'-admissibility of π ([11, Thm.
-1.2]), that is, where K' is a maximal compact subgroup of G'.
+As we mention in Section 1.3 below, a key to discrete decomposability is K'-admissibility of π ([13, Thm.
+1.2]), that is,